shashwat-3004/CS6910_assignment-1/README.md

 Function & Classes defined in ```train.py```

-- Generate confusion matrix plot, it has been commented out, if requried can be added
+- Generate confusion matrix plot, it has been commented out, if requried can be added.
+To generate plot you have to install matplotlib and seaborn as well

 - Activation functions & their derivatives: sigmoid, tanh, relu, identity & softmax